liquidlight/typo3-module-data-listing/README.md

 * New property `protected array $columnSelectOverrides` maps fields to complex SQL; useful for handling computed values.
 * Method `protected function getConnection(string $table): Connection` changed to `protected function getConnection(?string $table = null): Connection`.
 Calling without an argument uses `$this->table`.
 * Method `protected function getHeaders(array $default): array` changed to `protected function getHeaders(): array`.
 Uses `$this->headers` internally, which was otherwise always passed-in.
 * Method `indexAction(): void` implemented as per the old sub-class instructions.
-As a result you no longer need to define `indexAction()` to have default behaviour, you can alternatively call `parent::index()` to expand on the default behaviour.
+As a result you no longer need to define `indexAction()` to have default behaviour, you can alternatively call `parent::indexAction()` to expand on the default behaviour.

 > [!Note]
 > Previously the `$table`, `$moduleName` and `$headers` properties where not _explicitly_ defined, but where expected to be defined in sub-classes.
 They are now explicitly defined in this class.
 If you have previously extended `DatatableController` you will likely need to change your definitions to match.